JS-GodMode/forkify-walkthrough/README.md

 ## Overview

-Forkify offers a dynamic recipe browsing experience with the following features:
+Forkify offers a dynamic recipe browsing experience with features like:

-- **Search Recipes**: Find recipes with ease from a vast API database.
+- **Search Recipes**: Search for recipes from a vast API database.
+- **Pagination**: Browse recipes with a clean and organized display of results.
-- **View and Scale Recipes**: Display recipe details, adjust servings, and update ingredient quantities.
+- **Recipe Details and Scaling**: View ingredients and instructions, adjust servings, and update ingredient quantities.
-- **Custom Recipes**: Add new recipes to personalize the library.
+- **Add Custom Recipes**: Add new recipes to personalize your library.
-- **Error and Success Feedback**: Real-time messaging to improve user interactions.
+- **Real-time Feedback**: Success and error messages for improved user experience.
-- **Responsive Design**: Optimized for all devices.
+- **Responsive Design**: Optimized for mobile and desktop devices.

 ## Project Motivation